amirongit/notecode/elasticsearchInAction.md

     - static
         - applied in the process of creation
         - can't be changed on operational indices
-    - dynamic
-        - able to change on live indices
+    - dynamic (able to change on live indices)
-- creating indices with explicit non-default settings
+- creating indices with explicit non default settings
     ```
     PUT <index>
     {